What is a muscle tear, strain, or pull?

-At Motion Physio Clinic we treat many soft tissue injuries.
-These refer to injuries of the muscles, tendons (which attach muscle to bone), ligaments (which attach bone to bone) and nerves.
-A muscle tear, strain or pull refers to damage to a muscle.
-It can be caused by a sudden pull or overstrain to the area, that causes it to be damaged.
+At Motion Physio Clinic, we treat many soft tissue injuries.
+These refer to injuries of the muscles, tendons (which attach muscle to bone), ligaments (which attach bone to bone), and nerves.
+A muscle tear, strain, or pull refers to damage to a muscle.
+It can be caused by a sudden pull or overstretching of the area, which results in damage.

-Symptoms include pain, swelling and tenderness on touch.
-There can also be bruising to the region damaged.
-The damaged is graded depending on the severity:
+Symptoms include pain, swelling, and tenderness on touch.
+There can also be bruising in the affected region.
+The severity of the damage is graded as follows:

-Grade 1 – pain may develop after the activity and there is mild pain on muscle contraction or stretch.
-This feels more like a tightness or a cramp.
+• Grade 1: Pain may develop after activity, and there is mild pain on muscle contraction or stretch.
+This feels more like tightness or a cramp.
 There is usually minimal bruising.

-Grade 2 – there is immediate pain left at the injury site.
+• Grade 2: There is immediate pain at the injury site.
 It is more painful than Grade 1 and will be painful on muscle contraction and stretch.

-Grade 3 – this is a rupture of part of the muscle and this will be immediately painful.
+• Grade 3: This is a rupture of part of the muscle and will be immediately painful.
 There will be rapid and significant swelling.
-Weight bearing through the region will be painful.
-There may be a visible lump and indent where the injury happened.
+Weight-bearing through the region will be painful.
+There may be a visible lump and an indent where the injury happened.

-Grade 1 and 2 strains will take 3-6 weeks to recover.
-A Grade 3 tear which is a rupture to part of the muscle can take up to 3 months to fully heal.
+Grade 1 and 2 strains will take 3–6 weeks to recover.
+A Grade 3 tear, which is a rupture of part of the muscle, can take up to 3 months to fully heal.

 Treatment